-Luxor Capitol to own Atlantic City’s Ocean Resort Casino
+Luxor Capital to own Atlantic City’s Ocean Resort Casino

 - U.S. scrambles to outrun China in new 'arms' race over 5G data network.

+The casino-hotel plans to operate normally during the transition.
+The ownership change comes less than seven months after the property’s re-opening.

+“We are incredibly proud of the progress our team members have made in establishing Ocean Resort Casino as one of the premier gaming and leisure destinations in the United States,” said Frank Leone, the casino’s CEO.
+“We are thankful for the support we have received from the broader Atlantic City and New Jersey community and look forward to an exciting 2019.”

-Deifik said earlier that he would retain a small, non-controlling interest in the casino, but he will have no ownership of it at all.
+Deifik, who earlier this month said he would retain a small, non-controlling interest in the casino, will have no ownership of it at all.
+In announcing the casino would change hands earlier this month, Deifik said the new ownership would invest $70 million to help get the property through the slow winter months.

-Ocean Resort, the former Revel casino, is changing hands just over a year after Deifik bought it from Florida developer Glenn Straub for $200 million.
+Ocean Resort was one of two formerly shuttered casinos that reopened the same day last June, along with Hard Rock.

+The reopenings brought Atlantic City’s casino total to nine, shortly after five casinos had shut down in a market that could not support them all.
+The Atlantic Club, Showboat, Revel and Trump Plaza all closed in 2014, and the Trump Taj Mahal closed in 2016.
+(The Taj Mahal reopened as Hard Rock last year.)